callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 # Log in as root Arch Linux on your target drive.
 # root@new-arch-partition
 os-prober
-# Hopefully it will print out:
+# Now that we are @new-arch-partition and not @archiso, hopefully it will print out:
 # /dev/windows_efi_part/EFI/Microsoft/Boot/bootmgfw.efi:Windows Boot Manager:Windows:efi
 grub-mkconfig -o /boot/grub/grub.cfg
 ```